yl2811-cmd/Showheel/wwwroot/story-engl.md

 Intermediate ring design: Kassia tried not fixing it → good.
 Now fixing it → worse.
 The Ep60 winch with graduated tension has a thicker foundation.
 **★ Whispering Flats (Nighttime):** The Earth's surface is a crystalline salt crust.
 At night, when the wind rubs against the crystalline surface, the crystals break into tiny fragments, releasing electrical charges and producing triboluminescence—**blue-green light waves that move with the wind**.
 The light changes with the wind—when the south wind blows, the south lights up first, and the light waves expand northward; as the wind changes, so does the light.
 It's like the Earth is breathing, and the trace of that breathing is light.
+[Perceptual Evolution Anchor Point - Blue Hyacinth #5 - Blue-green in Ochre] Blue-green light waves spread across the desert night.
+Anna saw the blue ripples on the ground from the airship.
+This blue is different from the blue of hyacinths—it's physical, cold, and inorganic.
+But it appears blue in the ochre of the desert—just as the hyacinth appears blue on the basalt's grey walls— It is the same kind of existence that "shouldn't be there but is there".
+A landscape description in one sentence.
+No Anna parse needed.
+The reader's blue counter beeped again.
+Echoing: Childhood 1.4 → Ep25 → Ep27 → ​​Ep41 (Blue Eyes) → Here → Ep62 (Payoff)
 Atop their heads, bands of purple and rose-colored nebula light.
 Beneath their feet, blue-green frictional fluorescence.
 Between the two bands of cool light above and below, the airship lights and campfire are the only warm colors.
 The wind-milled crystalline surfaces emit a continuous, extremely low-frequency hum—"Whispering Flats" is a literal description.
 **★ Kassia's Night (Anna's Visible Part):** Night.
 Camp.
 Anna wakes up at some moment—by the wind or the cold.
 She goes outside.
 The Razor cockpit lights are still on.
 Kassia is inside—Anna can see her silhouette, but not her expression.
 Nebula-like bands of light overhead, the blue-green frictional fluorescence of the Whispering Flats beneath her feet—between the two cool lights above and below, the warm-colored lights of the Razor cockpit are the only artificial light.
 Anna didn't go over.
 She went back to sleep.